Profiling presence patterns and segmenting user locations from cell phone data: Methodology

 \subsection{Data description}

-CDR data records cell phone users' traces with timestamps and approximate locations of cell phone users whenever they initiate phone calls, send/receive SMS or browse the web.
-It is event-driven and therefore does not cover the full picture of places that people have visited.
-The raw CDR data include encrypted user ID, timestamp, Location Area Code (LAC), cell tower ID and event type.
-It needs to be connected to another cell tower database to approximate the coordinates of the users with a range of 0.5--2km, which is low in spatial resolutions.
+CDR records all phone users' traces with timestamps and approximate locations of the users whenever they initiate phone calls, send/receive SMS, or browse the web.
+This data is event-driven and, hence, does not track all the places people have visited.
+The raw CDR contains the encrypted user ID, the timestamp, Location Area Code (LAC), cell tower ID, and the event type.
+We map the cell towers to another database to get the coordinates, where the users are located within a radius of a half to two kilometers.

+\paragraph{Characteristics and limitations of mobile phone datA} We now discuss some characteristics and limitations of CDR and how our method conquers such constraints.
+First, the call record is event-driven, meaning that if there is a connection between the user and the cell tower, there will be a record; otherwise, there will be no records.
+This typical characteristic applies to most mobile phone data, most of which only contain a record when the user engages with the service.
+This characteristic makes it challenging to obtain a complete travel trajectory of the individual.
+Fortunately, this does not influence our method since we propose a normalized hourly presence to aggregate behavioral information for an extended period.

+Second, CDR is collected by one of the mobile carriers, hence covers a sample of the population depending on the market share of the company.
+These characteristics and limitations apply to most mobile phone-based data, which captures a small and potentially biased sample, e.g., users from certain Apps, or a sample of users using Andriod or iOS.
+Comparatively, CDR has the highest penetration rate and captures a more representative sample.
+In our study, the data stakeholders (i.e., mobile carrier) takes up around 30\% of the market, which is a representative share of the population.
+We need to scale up the inferred home and workplace if researchers are interested in the aggregate distributions of home and workplace.

+Third, the resolution (accuracy) and privacy are paradoxical.
+Specifically, the spatial resolution of CDR makes it challenging to pinpoint the exact x and y coordinates of the home and work locations.
+Hence, it preserves the privacy, compared with GPS and WiFi, the spatial resolution of which is around 10 ~ 25 meters.
+Though not the exact x and y coordinates, the resolution is high enough for improving location-based services.
+Moreover, if the objective is to provide transit services or needs to combine with census data for more detailed socio-demographics, CDR can be an appropriate data source.